Morphic helps organizations more easily accommodate users with all levels of ability, on all their computers.

 Below are some scenarios showing and explaining these capabilities in different contexts.

 NOTE: A number of the scenarios below refer to the Installation on Demand (IoD) capability.
-Whereas the ability to save and transfer the settings of the assistive technologies and the operating system accessibility-usability features is available today, the Installation on Demand functionality is not scheduled for release until spring – summer 2021, due to its increased complexity and the need to handle the different licensing models of different vendors.
+Whereas the ability to save and transfer the settings of the assistive technologies and the operating system accessibility-usability features is available today, the Installation on Demand functionality is not scheduled for release until Summer 2021, due to its increased complexity and the need to handle the different licensing models of different vendors.

 True digital equity

 Many organizations have computers that are shared among their patrons, students, employees, and others.
 These include places such as:

 - educational settings

 - companies or anyone who uses hoteling or other shared computers